From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety

-Beyond purely sequential modeling, graph-based architectures have been explored to better capture social and spatial interactions influencing VRU behavior.
-Early works such as Pedestrian Graph ~\citep{cadena2019pedestrian} employed GCNs operating on graphs constructed from pedestrian pose keypoints, treating joints as nodes and body structures as edges, to predict crossing intent directly from skeletal sequences.
-To improve scalability, Pedestrian Graph+ ~\citep{cadena2019pedestrian} optimized graph construction and convolution operations to enable faster inference, making graph-based intent prediction feasible for real-time deployment in intelligent vehicles.
-Moreover,~\citet{liu2020spatiotemporal} proposed a GCN framework that explicitly models the dynamic relationships between pedestrians, vehicles, and traffic elements across video frames.
-Their method constructs pedestrian-centric scene graphs and leverages graph convolution operations to reason over these evolving relationships.
-Social-STGCNN ~\citep{mohamed2020socialstgcnnsocialspatiotemporalgraph} extended the graph-based paradigm by incorporating dynamic social graphs, where nodes represent pedestrians and edges model their interactions over time.
-The Network successfully captured social dynamics in crowded environments, enabling the prediction of both crossing intention and fine-grained motion trajectories.
+Graph-based architectures have been introduced to explicitly capture social and spatial interactions influencing VRU behavior.
+Early work such as Pedestrian Graph~\citep{cadena2019pedestrian} represents human pose as a graph, where joints are treated as nodes and body structures as edges, enabling intent prediction from skeletal dynamics.
+Pedestrian Graph+~\citep{cadena2022pedestrian} further improves computational efficiency, facilitating real-time deployment.
+Beyond single-agent modeling,~\citet{liu2020spatiotemporal} proposed a spatiotemporal GCN framework that constructs pedestrian-centric scene graphs to capture interactions among pedestrians, vehicles, and traffic elements across time.
+Social-STGCNN~\citep{mohamed2020socialstgcnnsocialspatiotemporalgraph} extends this idea by modeling dynamic social interactions, where nodes represent pedestrians and edges encode their evolving relationships, enabling accurate prediction in crowded environments.